 Urban Sprawl and Human Health in Atlanta

-As is evident to anyone who has visited or lived in Atlanta, Georgia in the past ten years, Atlanta has had a steady increase in development, and population in recent years.
-This has been occurring at rate which is seems too much for developers and city officials to properly handle.
-In Atlanta, the rapid urbanization and population increase has a hazardous impact on human health by way of a diminished air quality and increase in extreme temperatures.
-Atlanta has had peak temperatures which have ranged from 92 to 106 °F. Mayor Keisha Lance Bottoms said that, “If current trends continue, Georgia is projected to see an increase in “dangerous heat days” from an average of 20 days a year today to more than 90 by 2050.”
+As is evident to anyone who has visited or lived in Atlanta, Georgia in the past ten years, Atlanta has had a steady increase in development and population in recent years.
+This has been occurring at a rate that seems too much for developers and city officials to properly handle.
+In Atlanta, the rapid urbanization and population increase has a hazardous impact on human health by way of diminished air quality and increase in extreme temperatures.
+Atlanta has had peak temperatures which have ranged from 92 to 106 °F. Mayor Keisha Lance Bottoms said that “If current trends continue, Georgia is projected to see an increase in “dangerous heat days” from an average of 20 days a year today to more than 90 by 2050.”

 This decreased air quality and increased temperatures are in many ways interconnected and a result of the rapid urban sprawl in Atlanta.
 As stated by the EPA, “[u]rban sprawl is the haphazard spreading of low-density residential, commercial, and/or industrial development into rural areas near cities.”
 A study of the Northeast Ohio Urban Sprawl found that some detrimental effects of urban sprawl were “[i]ncreased and insufficient land use and energy consumption, [i]ncreased traffic congestion, [and] [n]egative environmental effects, such as reduced air and water quality and loss of open space and other natural gases.”
 Atlanta is currently plagued by all of these issues.